JuliaLinearAlgebra/MatrixDepot.jl/doc/properties.rst

       The matrix has random entries.

    data
-      The matrix is downloaded from UF sparse matrix collection or NIST Matrix Market.
+      The matrix has been downloaded from UF sparse matrix collection or the Matrix Market collection.

    regprob
       The output is a test problem for Regularization Methods.